 As the disease progresses, patients become less and less independent and the caregiving impact increases.
 Eventually, many patients require around-the-clock in-home or institutional care.
-More than 11 million family members and other caregivers provided an estimated 15.3 billion hours of unpaid care to patients with AD or other dementias, putting these caregivers at risk for negative mental, physical, and emotional outcomes.2 The average life expectancy for patients with AD depends on multiple factors, including age, functional status at diagnosis, and comorbidities.
+More than 11 million family members and other caregivers provided an estimated 15.3 billion hours of unpaid care to patients with AD or other dementias, putting these caregivers at risk for negative mental, physical, and emotional outcomes.2 The average life expectancy for patients with AD depends on multiple factors including age, functional status at diagnosis, and comorbidities.
 Estimates range from four to eight years, but some patients live as many as 20 years after diagnosis.2

-Treatment of AD remains largely supportive, including creation and implementation of individualized dementia care plans (e.g., treatment of dementia symptoms, medication and home safety assessments, advance care planning), caregiver education and support, care navigation, care coordination, and referral to community-based organizations for services (e.g., adult day care, caregiver training, etc.).13 Non-pharmacologic treatments include physical activity, which some studies have suggested may prevent or mitigate AD^{14,15} as well as behavioral strategies to ameliorate neuropsychiatric symptoms (e.g., agitation, delusions, disinhibition), and problem behaviors (e.g., resistance to care, hoarding, obsessive-compulsive behaviors).16
+Treatment of AD remains largely supportive, including creation and implementation of individualized dementia care plans (e.g., treatment of dementia symptoms, medication and home safety assessments, advance care planning), caregiver education and support, care navigation, care coordination, and referral to community-based organizations for services (e.g., adult day care, caregiver training, etc.).15 Non-pharmacologic treatments include physical activity, which some studies have suggested may prevent or mitigate AD^{16,17} as well as behavioral strategies to ameliorate neuropsychiatric symptoms (e.g., agitation, delusions, disinhibition), and problem behaviors (e.g., resistance to care, hoarding, obsessive-compulsive behaviors).18

 Pharmacological therapy of AD focuses on symptom management, since currently approved treatments have not been shown to substantially affect the disease trajectory.
 The most commonly prescribed drugs are the cholinesterase inhibitors, including donepezil, rivastigmine, and galantamine, and memantine, a drug that affects glutamine transmission.
 Cholinesterase inhibitors are indicated in mild, moderate, and severe AD, while memantine is approved for moderate-to-severe AD.
-These drugs, either alone or in combination, are often used to treat the cognitive and functional symptoms of the disease, despite limited evidence of efficacy and significant side effects.^{16,17} Memantine was approved by the US Food and Drug Administration (FDA) in 2002; no new drugs targeted for treatment of AD, other than a combination pill of extended-release memantine and donepezil, have been approved since then.
+These drugs, either alone or in combination, are often used to treat the cognitive and functional symptoms of the disease, despite limited evidence of efficacy and significant side effects. ^{19,20} Memantine was approved by the US Food and Drug Administration (FDA) in 2002; between 2002 and 2021, no new drugs targeted for treatment of AD were approved, other than a combination pill of extended-release memantine and donepezil.

 Given the large and growing population of patients with AD and the economic and human burden of AD, there is a tremendous need for disease-modifying drugs (i.e., drugs that slow or stop progression of AD).
 To date, more than 20 drugs targeting purported molecular pathways of AD (e.g., beta-amyloid or tau proteins) have either failed in clinical trials or are still in development.
-Aducanumab (Biogen), a human monoclonal antibody, is the first disease-modifying drug to apply for approval from the FDA.
+Aducanumab ("aducanumab-avwa"; AduhelmTM, Biogen), a human monoclonal antibody, was the first disease-modifying drug to apply for approval from the FDA.
 Aducanumab promotes clearance of beta-amyloid plaques from the brain by selectively binding to aggregated oligomer forms of beta-amyloid, which is a different form of amyloid targeted by other anti-amyloid drugs.
 However, the role of the different forms of amyloid is not well understood, so the importance of targeting specific forms of amyloid for clearance is uncertain.
-Aducanumab is administered as an intravenous (IV) infusion every four weeks in patients with MCI or mild AD, at a dosage of 10 mg/kg.
-A Biologics License Application was accepted for priority review on August 7, 2020, with a decision expected by June 2021.19
+Aducanumab is administered as an intravenous (IV) infusion every four weeks at a dosage of 10 mg/kg.
+The FDA granted approval to aducanumab for all patients with AD on June 7, 2021 under the accelerated approval pathway, based on the surrogate endpoint of a reduction of beta-amyloid plaques in the brain, which it stated "is reasonably likely to result in clinical benefit."
+The approval additionally requires a post-approval randomized controlled trial (RCT) to confirm clinical efficacy of the drug, to be completed by August 2029.22